theiviaxx/MilkChart/README.md

 How to use
 ----------

-To transform a table of data into a chart, simply ccreate a MilkChart object of the chart type you wish passing in the table id and an object containing options for the chart.
+To transform a table of data into a chart, simply create a MilkChart object of the chart type you wish passing in the table id and an object containing options for the chart.

 Table structure: